-- 1. At least once every five years the employer and employee make arrangements for the required and desirable development of the employee within or outside the organisation. - 2.
+- 1. The employee and employer will make arrangements each year with regard to the required and desired professional development of the employee within or outside the organisation.
+The employee's professional development interview can be combined with their assessment interview. - 2.
 The plan on the necessary investment in time and money referred to in article 6.2 shall be in writing. - 3.
-The progress of and (re)adjustments to the development plan are discussed in the annual performance or assessment interview. - 4.
-Once every five years, employees are entitled to a professional advice on his career development.
-During their performance and assessment interview, employees may indicate when they wish to exercise their right.
-The results of this advice will be incorporated in the arrangements that are made based on paragraph 2.
+Once every five years, the employee is entitled to a professional advice on his career development.